Iheanacho-ai/hng-task2/docs/DOCUMENTATION.md

 ```

 ## Conclusion
-This documentation provides an overview of the CRUD operations available through the Person Management REST API.
+This documentation provides an overview of the CRUD operations available through the User Management REST API.

-This Markdown document outlines the endpoints, request and response examples, and general information about the REST API for managing persons.
+This Markdown document outlines the endpoints, request and response examples, and general information about the REST API for managing Users.
 You can customize it further to include additional details, authentication mechanisms, and any other specific information relevant to your API.